 Capital investment activities are presented in the capital account.
 Government's capital financing requirement is the outcome of this account, which is calculated as the difference between capital revenue and capital expenditure.
-This account will mainly be in deficit due to continuous investment in infrastructure and substantial capital outlays.
+The account will mainly be in deficit due to continuous investment in infrastructure and substantial capital outlays.

-The new format separates all transactions in financial assets and liabilities, mainly including loans extended to public corporations.
+This format separates all transactions in financial assets and liabilities - largely made up of loans extended to public corporations.

 If cash generated from operations is insufficient to finance investment requirements, government has to borrow.
-The borrowing requirement is calculated by adding the operating balance, capital financing requirement, financial transactions and any unallocated expenditure, such as the contingency reserve.
+The borrowing requirement is calculated by adding the operating balance, the capital financing requirement, financial transactions and any unallocated expenditure, such as the contingency reserve.
 This results in the budget balance, or net financing requirement, which is the main outcome of the budget.

-In the main budget presentation, the main difference between the new balance and the previous version is the category "extraordinary receipts and payments", which is now referred to as National Revenue Fund receipts and payments.
-The introduction of the operating account and capital account makes extraordinary items obsolete - these are now included in the main transaction categories.
+The main difference between the new balance and the previous version is the inclusion of extraordinary receipts and payments in the main budget presentation.
+The introduction of the operating account and the capital account makes extraordinary items obsolete; these are now included in the main transaction categories.
 The classification principles and categories used in this new format will be the same as those used for classifying government transactions.